Isometric immersions into three-dimensional unimodular metric Lie groups: The fundamental theorem

-These elements $S,J,T_1,T_2,T_3,\nu_1,\nu_2,\nu_3$ will be called the \emph{fundamental data} of the immersion.
-The rotation $J$ has been included here to highlight the role of the orientation and how it must be compatible with the definition of the normal; equivalently, one can assume that $\Sigma$ is oriented \emph{a priori}.
-All the conditions in Proposition~\ref{prop:compatibility} on the fundamental data will be called the \emph{fundamental equations}.
-We must say they have a high degree of redundancy, e.g., one can differentiate~\ref{eqn:comp-iii} in the direction of a vector field $X\in\mathfrak{X}(\Sigma)$ to obtain some relations between between~\ref{eqn:comp-iv} and~\ref{eqn:comp-v}.
-This is similar to the case of $\E(\kappa,\tau)$-spaces as pointed out by Daniel~\cite[Rmk.~4.2]{Daniel07}.
-However, our main goal is to prove that either $T_1,T_2,T_3$ or $\nu_1,\nu_2,\nu_3$ are enough to decide if the immersion exists and to recover it just in terms of some subset of the above compatibility equations.
+\begin{remark} This definition extends the previous definition in $\mathbb{E}(\kappa,\tau)$-spaces~\cite{Daniel07}.
+Note that the Riemannian or Lorentzian metric $\df s^2$ of $\Sigma$ is usually assumed explicitly as another datum, and this is also our case since we are prescribing $\Sigma\equiv(\Sigma,\df s^2)$ as a whole, see also~\cite{CMT}.
+Also, the rotation $J$ has been included to highlight the role of the orientation and how it must be compatible with the definition of the normal; equivalently, one can assume that $\Sigma$ is oriented \emph{a priori}.

+Notice that the fundamental equations have a high degree of redundancy, e.g., one can differentiate~\ref{eqn:comp-iii} in the direction of a vector field $X\in\mathfrak{X}(\Sigma)$ to obtain some relations between between~\ref{eqn:comp-iv} and~\ref{eqn:comp-v}.
+This is similar to the case of $\E(\kappa,\tau)$-spaces as pointed out in~\cite[Rmk.~4.2]{Daniel07}.
+However, our main goal is to prove that either $T_1,T_2,T_3$ or $\nu_1,\nu_2,\nu_3$ are enough to decide if the immersion exists and to recover it just in terms of some subset of the above compatibility equations. \end{remark}

 \begin{remark} Given an isometric immersion $\phi:\Sigma\to G$ and $\Psi\in\Iso(G)$, we get another isometric immersion $\widetilde\phi=\Psi\circ\phi:\Sigma\to G$.
 If $\Psi$ is a left-translation, then $\phi$ and $\widetilde\phi$ clearly have the same fundamental data.
 If $\Psi\in\Stab_p$ preserves the orientation and is not the identity, then $\Psi$ is an axial symmetry about one of the directions $\{E_1,E_2,E_3\}$ (see~\cite[Prop.~2.21]{MeeksPerez12}).
 In our Cartan model, $\Psi(x,y,z)$ is equal to $(x,-y,-z)$, $(-x,y,-z)$ or $(-x,-y,z)$, so $\Psi$ preserves the orientation and the change of fundamental data from $\phi$ to $\widetilde\phi$ is straightforward.
 For instance, the symmetry about $E_1$ preserves $S$ and $J$ while it changes $(T_1,T_2,T_3)\mapsto(T_1,-T_2,-T_3)$ and $(\nu_1,\nu_2,\nu_3)\mapsto(\nu_1,-\nu_2,-\nu_3)$.
 The other rotations about $E_2$ and $E_3$ are similar.
 This observation will simplify some forthcoming discussions.